avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter1/Chapter1.md

     Distributing stateless services across multiple machines is fairly straightforward.
 Taking stateful data systems from a single node to a distributed setup can introduce a lot of complexity.
 Until recently it was common wisdom to keep your database on a single node.

+#### 3. Maintainability:

-***Maintainability: People work on a system that undergoes several changes throughout its development cycle.
-The systems should be designed in a manner in which people will be able to adapt to the changes easily and work on them productively.***
+- **The systems should be designed in a manner in which people will be able to adapt to the changes easily and work on them productively.**
 - Majority of software requires ongoing maintainence.
 Every legacy system is unpleasant in its own way, and so its difficult to give general recommendations for dealing with them.
 - Design software in a manner that it will minimize pain during maintainence and thereby avoid creating legacy software ourselves.
 - Three design principles for software systems pertaining to maintainence -